apache/comdev-site/source/pmc/adding-committers.md

 [documentation for adding committers](https://www.apache.org/dev/pmc.html#committer-management).
 This page discusses best practices in how to think about new committers.

+In addition to the mechanisms for adding committers, give some thought to [practical steps you can take to attract new contributors](/pmc/community-growth.html).

 ## Who should be a committer?

 Each project must decide what is the correct measure for inviting a new